uptonking/note4yaoo/lib-editor-prosemirror-examples-apps.md

   - https://github.com/fiduswriter/fiduswriter
   - https://github.com/fiduswriter/fiduswriter/blob/main/fiduswriter/document/static/js/modules/editor/index.js
   - 依赖@vivliostyle/print、prosemirror、sortablejs、mathlive
-  - Fidus Writer is an online collaborative editor especially made for academics who need to use citations and/or formulas.
+  - an online collaborative editor especially made for academics who need to use citations and/or formulas.
   - The editor focuses on the content rather than the layout, so that with the same text, you can later on publish it in multiple ways: On a website, as a printed book, or as an ebook.

 - binder /24Star/NALic/202210/ts